On the Day of Pentecost, God fulfilled His promise of pouring out the Holy Ghost on humanity (Joel 2:28, Isaiah 28:11

 But Simon saw and heard what happened when they received the gift of the Holy Ghost and wanted to buy this power.
 (Acts 8:18, 19).
 Of course Peter rebuked Simon (Acts 8:20-23).
 Obviously Simon saw them filled with the Holy Ghost and heard them speak in tongues or why would he have offered money to buy the power.
 Remember what Peter said on the day of Pentecost when he was preaching to the three thousand:

 Therefore being by the right hand of God exalted, and having received of the Father the promise of the Holy Ghost, he hath shed forth this, which ye now see and hear.(Acts 2:33).

-Simon the sorcerer saw and heard, just like the approximate 3,000 souls (Acts 2:41) did on the Day of Pentecost.
+Simon the sorcerer saw and heard, just like the approximate 3,000 souls (Acts 2:41) that were saved on the Day of Pentecost.

 Repeating what I said earlier, if you are reading this today and have never spoken in tongues, you still need to be filled with the Holy Ghost.
 Go to Yes I want to go to heaven! to learn what you should do next.
-Also, if you believe that speaking in tongues has ceased, go here to learn that doctrine is false.
+Also, if you believe that speaking in tongues has ceased, go here to learn that doctrine is absolutely false.